Data and statistical concepts

 The Graduate Outcomes survey covers all graduates who obtain relevant higher education qualifications during the survey year.
 The list of graduates who are eligible to be surveyed is generated on the basis of data on qualifiers from the Student and Alternative provider student record along with data from the further education sector supplied by the Department for the Economy, Northern Ireland (DfENI) and the Office for Students (OfS).
 HE providers and Welsh and Northern Irish further education colleges are then responsible for supplying HESA with valid contact details for their graduates.
 While the OfS can provide HESA with contact details for graduates of English further education colleges, colleges whose contact details are provided by the OfS can subsequently amend the contact details for their graduates as required.

 Graduates are divided into four cohorts, based on the time of year at which they obtained their qualification, and they are surveyed, either online or by telephone, approximately 15 months after the completion of their studies.
-Graduates are asked to respond to the survey with reference to a seven-day census week at the beginning of the sampling period; graduates in cohort A, for example, finished their qualifications in August to October 2018, and were surveyed in December 2019 to February 2020, with reference to the first week of December 2019.
-Approximately 21% of graduates were surveyed as part of cohort A (having qualified from August to October 2018); 5% were surveyed as part of cohort B (having qualified from November 2018 to January 2019); 4% were surveyed as part of cohort C (having qualified from February to April 2019); and the remaining 69% were surveyed as part of cohort D (having qualified from May to July 2019).
+Graduates are asked to respond to the survey with reference to a seven-day census week at the beginning of the sampling period; graduates in cohort A, for example, finished their qualifications from August to October, and are surveyed from December to February, with reference to the first week of December.
+In the fourth year of surveying, approximately 23% of graduates were surveyed as part of cohort A (having qualified from August to October 2020); 5% were surveyed as part of cohort B (having qualified from November 2020 to January 2021); 4% were surveyed as part of cohort C (having qualified from February to April 2021); and the remaining 68% were surveyed as part of cohort D (having qualified from May to July 2021).
 All four cohorts are analysed together to produce a single annual dataset, reflecting the fact that most UK higher education operates on a relatively standardised academic year, and the majority of graduates therefore finish their qualifications in early summer (cohort D).
 The division of the survey year into four cohorts primarily aids data collection and ensures a consistent 15-month gap between course completion and census week.

 Graduate activities are one of the main areas of interest in the survey.
 Graduates are given a list of potential activities and are asked to select all activities from that list which they were undertaking during census week.
 The following options are available: